NaneFlores/sql-docs/docs/includes/ss-force-failover-read-scale-out.md

 - Manual failover without data loss
 - Forced manual failover with data loss

+>[!NOTE]
+   >Cluster Type NONE accept only Forced Failover.
+If you tried to make a failover without "FORCE_FAILOVER_ALLOW_DATA_LOSS" you will take an following error: "Msg 47122, Level 16, State 1, Line 1
+Cannot failover an availability replica for availability group 'ag1' since it has CLUSTER_TYPE = NONE.
+Only force failover is supported in this version of SQL Server."

 ### Manual failover without data loss

 Use this method when the primary replica is available, but you need to temporarily or permanently change which instance hosts the primary replica.